 Unauthorised pruning or felling protected trees is a criminal offence that may lead to prosecution.
 Make sure you know what restrictions are on trees you plan to work on and how to apply for permission.

 Tree Preservation Orders

-Once a decision has been made you'll receive a notice to confirm whether or not consent has been granted.
-You will get details of any conditions you have to follow.
+Once a decision has been made, you'll receive a notice to confirm whether or not consent has been granted.
+You are given details of any conditions you have to follow.
 If you're unhappy with our decision you can appeal to the Planning Inspectorate.

 - its stem is more than 7.5cm in diameter, when measured at 1.5m above ground level

 If you want to work on one of these trees please give us six weeks notice in writing, using the standard form.
 We consider your application, and, if we do not make a new TPO to protect the trees by the end of the six-week period, your work can go ahead.

 Work that doesn’t need consent

 - Felling a dead, dangerous tree or removing dead, dangerous limbs.
 As long as you only do what is necessary to make the tree safe.

 - Pruning of a neighbour’s tree to prevent damage to your property.
 Up to a metre clearance between your property and the nearest foliage is normally alright.
 You will however need the owner’s permission if you wish to cut back beyond your boundary.

 - Pruning to ensure that there is up to 2.3m clearance over a footpath or up to 5.2m over a road.
 This only applies to public footpaths and roads, not private property.